Cumulus Media Networks: History

 Cumulus Media Networks had its origins in an early network set up by WJZ (now WABC) in New York City which provided programs to other stations over Western Union lines.

 NBC Blue Network

 WJZ radio, originally owned by Westinghouse and its informal network were absorbed into the National Broadcasting Company in 1927.
-To the parent company Radio Corporation of America, WJZ and affiliates were known as the Blue Network while New York station WEAF and its affiliates (also absorbed into NBC) were known as the "Red Network".
+To the parent company Radio Corporation of America (RCA), WJZ and affiliates were known as the Blue Network while New York station WEAF and its affiliates (also absorbed into NBC) were known as the "Red Network".
 On the air, both were identified as "NBC, the National Broadcasting Company."
 The distinctions between the two networks were, beyond staff and advertisers, mostly a matter of the more popular and established programming appearing on NBC Red.

 Both NBC networks were owned by RCA; following a Federal Communications Commission investigation into the network's influence over advertising, strict ownership rules were introduced in 1941.
 RCA was compelled to sell one network and three local stations.